seinoxygen/wp-github/readme.txt

 ### Using CSS

 The plugin uses a basic unordered lists to enumerate.
 In the future will be implemented a simple template system to increase the customization.

+You can apply a customized style to the plugin simply uploading a file called `custom.css` in the plugin folder.
+It will allow you to upgrade the plugin without loss your custom style.

 ### Caching